QR5.2.1 Our Reality Bubble

 QR2.5.2 Grounded Physics

-1. Paradigm growth: Theory predicts new data.
+1. Paradigm growth: Theory generates data predictions (normal).

 Next